 • Cold chills

 In very rare cases, myocarditis (inflammation of the heart muscle) or pericarditis (inflammation of the outer lining of the heart) may occur after vaccination.
-This very rare side-effect has been observed more often among young adult males (aged 16-24 years).
-No cases of myocarditis or pericarditis following vaccination have been reported among young children at this time.
+This very rare side effect of the vaccination has been observed more often among young adult males (aged 16-24 years).
+There are no known cases of myocarditis or pericarditis following vaccination among young children at this time.

 FAQ about COVID-19 vaccination for children